kevinlacotaco/petpdfprint/README.md

 Step 3: Launch the .exe <br />
 Step 4: Click the "Browse" button and choose the folder you created in Step 1.<br />
 Step 5: It should list the items contained in the folder<br />
 Step 6: Check the box next to whichever items you want to print.
-Next to the name it says the number of pages (if you are not seeing it, maybe rename your files)<br />
+Next to the name it says the number of pages (if you are not seeing it, maybe rename your files to something shorter - not sure how wide the window will want to get)<br />
 Step 7: If you need just specific pages, you can type the page/range into the text area next to the file name.<br />
 Step 8: Click Print Selected PDFs - this will print to your DEFAULT printer.<br />
 <br />